-The Agency concludes that the Rainy River Project is not likely to cause significant adverse environmental effects, taking into account the implementation of the key mitigation measures.
-This draft EA report will be finalized following the public consultation and submitted to the federal Minister of the Environment for consideration in making a decision on whether the Project is likely to cause significant adverse environmental effects, taking into account the implementation of any mitigation measures that the Minister considers appropriate.
+The Agency concludes that the Rainy River Project is not likely to cause significant adverse environmental effects, taking into account the implementation of the key mitigation measures, and will make this recommendation to the Minister of the Environment.
+The Agency has identified key mitigation measures and follow-up program requirements for consideration by the Minister of the Environment in establishing conditions as part of the decision statement, in the event the Project is ultimately permitted to proceed.